 1 in 8 women will be diagnosed with breast cancer in their lifetime.
 VA provides screening mammograms to detect breast cancer early, when it is most treatable.

-VA uses the American Cancer Society's breast cancer screening guidelines and recommends that all women begin getting yearly mammograms by age 45 and every other year at age 55.
+VA uses the American Cancer Society's breast cancer screening guidelines and recommends that all women begin getting yearly mammograms by age 45.
+Women 55 and older can switch to a mammogram every other year, or they can choose to continue yearly mammograms.

 You may also choose to start screening with yearly mammograms at age 40, or even earlier, if you have additional risk factors, such as certain genetic mutations, a family history of breast cancer, or other specific concerns.